datacarpentry/shell-genomics/episodes/01-introduction.md

 Now you decide actually you wanted to see the contents one level down in `sra_metadata`.

+Use the up arrow to get the previous command again.
+Your cursor will be at the end of the command.
-Use CTRL+E to move to the end of the command.
+Use CTRL+A to move to the beginning of the command, then CTRL+E to move to the end of the command.
 Edit the command to add `/sra_metadata` and now hit enter.

 ```bash